zapier/visual-builder/docs/_legacy/docs.md

 When the user is inserting fields in the Zap editor, and your API returns no results (`[]`) then we will use your hard-coded fallback JSON if it exists.

-> Your hard-coded JSON provided above will *not* be run through the Scripting API (either for key enumeration or sample data fallback) so if you use the Scripting API to add or modify fields on top of your normal API response, you'll want to make sure you perform the same manipulations manually before pasting in the JSON above.
+> Your hard-coded JSON provided above will _not_ be run through the Scripting API (either for key enumeration or sample data fallback) so if you use the Scripting API to add or modify fields on top of your normal API response, you'll want to make sure you perform the same manipulations manually before pasting in the JSON above.

-***
+---

 ## How to Launch an Integration

 ### Deploy

 Once your app is live (Public or Invite-Only), you'll probably want to make changes to it and add features or fix bugs.
 While you cannot make changes to a live app, you can **clone** an app and then make changes to the clone.

 The first step is to click on the **Deployment** tab, and click the button **Make a Copy of Your App by Cloning**: